pwyf/ati/2018/agencies/undp.md

 ---

-UNDP has maintained its very good aid transparency level.
+The United Nations Development Programme (UNDP) has maintained its very good aid transparency level.

-UNDP publishes on a monthly basis to the IATI Standard.
+UNDP publishes on a monthly basis in the IATI Standard.

 UNDP publishes all indicators in the IATI format and performs well on almost all indicators.